chrislattman/blogging-project/docs/qemu/README.md

 - Here I am adding 10 GB of storage to `myvm.qcow2` (you can add any amount you want)
 - You will need to use file system partitioning software within your VM to actually use this extra space
 - You can also use this command with the `--shrink` flag and replacing the `+` with a `-` to shrink the storage space, but this may corrupt your VM (not recommended)

+### Importing a VM

+Note: this assumes the VM you are importing is stored in one `.vmdk` file.

+You may run into files with the `.ova` extension, which refers to the Open Virtual Appliance format.

+- They are simply [tar archives](../terminal-commands#compression-zip-and-tar) that contain at least two files about an exported VM:
+    - An `.ovf` file, which is an [XML](https://en.wikipedia.org/wiki/XML) file containing metadata about the VM
+        - Namely, this file will tell you how many CPUs and how much memory this VM should use, as well as any port forwarding rules
+    - A `.vmdk` file, which is the actual VM itself
+    - Optional: a `.mf` manifest file which contains the SHA-256 hashes of the above two files
+    - Optional: the `.iso` file used to create the VM
+- It is the default format that hypervisors like VirtualBox and VMware use to export VMs
+    - Not surprisingly, `.ova` files can be easily imported with VirtualBox and VMware
+- For QEMU, you need to do the following steps:
+    1. Unarchive the `.ova` file, e.g. `tar -xf myexportedvm.ova`
+    1. [Convert](#convert-file-format) the `.vmdk` file to a `.qcow2` file
+    1. [Run](#running-a-vm) the newly-created `.qcow2` file with the arguments specified in the `.ovf` file